energon-a-secas/enerbot-prime-slack/README.md

 Some functions are couple in modules inside of the following files, don't worry i don't get it either.

+## Senses

+### Perception

+- Space Perception: dedicated to thermal sensation obtain from the weather report from _.

 ### Mind:

-- Conscious: makes the Slack Client configuration.
+- Conscious: makes the proper Slack Client configuration.
 - Thought: Selects channel and thread when a message is send.
 - Judgment: #TODO
 - Memory: #TODO
+- Mood: event and thermal based moods, that will determine how and when it should respond.

 ### Will:

 - Directive: actions to execute.
 - Ethics: #TODO
-- Mood: #TODO
 - Personality: #TODO

 ## Functions: